Saghara-Labs/.github/profile/README.md

 # Saghara Labs

 Three makers.
 One team.
-We build software and design.
+We build digital things.